-PHL 4901-4902 Senior Seminar in Philosophy A two-semester seminar designed to be the culmination of the course of study for majors in philosophy or in religion-and-philosophy who wish to emphasize philosophical study.
+PHL 4901-4902 Senior Seminar in Philosophy A two-semester seminar designed to be the culmination of the course of study for majors in Philosophy who wish to emphasize philosophical study.
 Students will define and conduct research on a philosophy topic in consultation with their advisor and they will present the conclusions of their work in the form of a senior thesis and an oral presentation.
 Philosophy majors will also complete a comprehensive exam in philosophy.
 Prerequisite: Senior status.